|Henson and friends (www.arcadovelho.com.br/ Mupts/Muppets.htm)|

 Throughout the 1960’s, Kermit, along with other early Muppets, made several appearances on the Today Show and a range of variety programs.
 Then, in 1969, came the idea of a brilliant show called Sesame Street, a show that has captivated the hearts of every child around the world.
 And though Henson did not like to take credit for the achievements of the show, it was the invention of his creative characters that served as the “backbone” for 36 years…and counting.
 Joan Ganz Cooney, the creator of the show, once commented that the group involved with it had a collective genius, but that Henson was the only individual genius.
 "He was our era's Charlie Chaplin, Mae West, W.C.
 Fields and Marx Brothers," Cooney said, "and indeed he drew from all of them to create a new art form that influenced popular culture around the world."

-The beauty of the Muppets, on both Sesame Street and their own show, was that they were sweet, but not to “unrealistic."
+The beauty of the Muppets, on both Sesame Street and their own show, was that they were sweet, but not too “unrealistic."
 They were sly-witted, but had a lovable quality about them.
 They had Bert and Ernie argue over every little thing possible, Miss Piggy behaving improperly, trying to woo her “apparent” boyfriend, Kermit, and Kermit being somewhat “put-out” and depressed because of the color of his skin.
 But by adding just enough bitterness to their overall “sugar-coated” spirit, Henson was able to create a kind of innocence that was understandable to our modern imagination.

 Those who worked for/with Henson say he literally never raised his voice.
 Frank Oz, the puppeteer behind Bert, Miss Piggy and many others, was Henson's partner for 27 years.
 "Jim was not perfect," he says.
 "But I'll tell you something…he was as close to how you're supposed to behave toward other people as anyone I've ever known."

 Sadly, in 1990, Henson died after catching an extremely aggressive form of pneumonia.
 He was only 53.
-But the creations that Henson “brought to life” touched all of our souls in a pleasurable way, leaving his legacy to carry on in our hearts and his characters for generations to come.
+But the creations that Henson “brought to life” touched all of our souls in a pleasurable way, leaving his legacy to carry on in our hearts through his characters for generations to come.
 This, my friend, is what ultimately qualifies Henson as a hero.

 |Jim Henson statue (www.umd.edu/features/ hensonhonored.html)|